galahado/My_Obsidian_Vault/Chuanqi/AWS/Application Integration/Simple Queue Service.md

 * [Lab: Getting Started with Amazon Simple Queue Service (SQS)](https://www.educative.io/cloudlabs/getting-started-with-amazon-simple-queue-service-sqs)
 *
 * SQS Enables loosely coupled, scalable, and reliable communication between different application components.
 It acts as a highly available buffer for data exchanged between these components.
-* delivery delay default is 0, can be set up to 15 minutes
+* delivery delay :: default is 0, can be set up to 15 minutes
-* message size limit is up to 256 KB
+* message size limit :: up to 256 KB
-* encrypted in transit by default, but you can add at-rest
+* encrypted? :: in transit by default, but you can add at-rest
-* Message retention default is 4 days, available range is 1 minute - 14 days
+* Message retention :: default is 4 days, available range is 1 minute - 14 days
 * Short Polling: The consumer receives an immediate response, but the queue might not be checked frequently enough to catch newly available messages.
 * Long Polling: The consumer waits for up to 20 seconds for the queue to have a message, reducing the need for frequent, potentially wasteful checks.
 * polling default is short polling